 Disaster Preparedness Program Leads Great Shakeout Exercise

-During this preparedness activity, participants reviewed the proper actions to take when the earth begins to shake.
-They listened to a pre-recorded emergency alert asking them to DROP, COVER, and HOLD ON.
+Last year’s preparedness activity focused on the proper actions to take when the earth starts to shake.
+They listened to a pre-recorded emergency alert asking them to “Drop, Cover, and Hold On.”
 Participants then moved to their safe space under a table or desk or next to a wall away from windows.
 Participants were then instructed to stay on their knees, bend forward to protect their vital organs, and cover their head and neck.
 They were also reminded to adapt their actions based on their own unique needs.

 This year built upon last year’s exercise by conducting the same “Drop, Cover, and Hold On.” action when the simulated earth started shaking, but added a review of potential threats encountered during the reprieve immediately following the simulated main shock.
 Participants were guided through appropriate safe actions to take to minimize their risk of injury AFTER the shaking stops.
 Aftershocks, landslides, and other earth movement can cause items to shift, fires to start, tsunamis to form, and more.
 Even a minor earthquake can cause pipes to snap and objects inside your home to shift.

 Whether or not you took part in this year’s Great Shakeout alongside more than 45 NOAA Line Office and Staff Office participants, please let it serve as a valuable reminder that taking the time to review, practice, and update your earthquake safety plans at home and at work is now.